-In this recipe we are working with lamb rib chops, with two ribs per chop.
-This yields a thicker piece of meat than if we had single rib chops, and is more forgiving with cooking time if you like your lamb rare or medium rare.
+Double rib lamb chops, with two ribs per chop, will yield a thicker piece of meat than single rib chops, and are more forgiving with cooking time if you like your lamb rare or medium rare.

-Lamb chops are best eaten on the rare side.
-Error on less cooking time than you would expect, that way you can always cook them further if you want them more well done.
+The flavor of lamb is best when prepared rare or medium rare.
+Error on less cooking time than you would expect, that way you can cook them further if you want them more well done.

 - 2 teaspoons salt

 - 1 teaspoon freshly ground black pepper

 - 4 tablespoons extra virgin olive oil, divided

 1 Marinate the lamb chops: In a small bowl, mix the rosemary, salt, pepper, garlic, and 2 tablespoons of the olive oil together.
 Coat the lamb chops with the mixture, massaging it into the meat with your fingers.
 If you are working with double rib chops, cover and let stand at room temperature for 30 to 45 minutes.